LizGao/Classroom-Dialogue-Project/README.md

 * **Background:**

   This project is the design product of Qingyi's PhD research project on classroom dialogue and science subjects in secondary education.
 Her research uses design-based research (DBR) method.
 She expects the product will undergo two to three iterations according to her collaboration with first-line school teachers.
 The product aims to facilitate student-student and student-teacher **classroom dialogue**, as well as students' **intrinsic motivation** to engage with the learning materials.
 Her research aims focus on (1) finding supports and challenges taht science teachers in China face when trying to conduct high-quality classroom dialogue; (2) investigating the design components in which secondary school students find intrinsically motivating for them to engage further in learning and classroom dialogues.
+She may also look at (3) whether neurodiverse students are benefit more from the design product.

 * **Classroom Dialoge:**

+* **Intrinsic Motivation in Learning:**